phanx-wow/Hydra/trunk/ReadMe.txt

 If you need to contact me privately, you can do so by private message on either download site, or by email at addons@phanx.net.

-## License

-Copyright © 2010 Phanx

-I, the copyright holder of this work, hereby release it into the public domain.
-This applies worldwide.
-In case this is not legally possible:
-I grant anyone the right to use this work for any purpose, without any conditions, unless such conditions are required by law.